wri/charm-global-level/README.md

     | --path        | The root path of running the model | user directory |

-6. Check the results
+6. Check the outputs

-    The results are updated in CHARM regional - YR_40 - DR_4p - V20230125.xlsx.
+    The model outputs are updated in CHARM global - YR_40 - DR_4p - V20230125.xlsx.
 The tab name is based on there experiment input parameters.

     1. future wood demand level
         - BAU (Bussiness-as-usual)